coffebar/hyprland-monitor-attached/README.md

 # Hyprland monitor attached

 Run the user's script when you attach the monitor.
-When you detached your laptop from the monitor, then attached it again, you no longer need to manually move your workspaces to the monitor if you will make a simple script like in example.sh and setup it up with this program.
+When you detach your laptop from the monitor, and then attach it again, you no longer need to manually move your workspaces to the monitor if you make a simple script like in [example](https://github.com/coffebar/hyprland-monitor-attached/blob/main/added.sh) and setup it up with this program.

 ## How to use